AI MEDICINE SCANNER

 • Official medicine name and manufacturer.

-• Active substance and ATC classification code.
+• Active ingredient and ATC classification code.

 Step 4: Review and Save

 The scan result appears as a pre-filled form.
-You can review each field, adjust anything if needed (the AI is highly accurate but not infallible), and save the medicine to your cabinet with one tap.
+You can review each field, adjust anything if needed (the AI is highly accurate but not infallible), and save the medicine to your home medicine cabinet with one tap.

 The entire process — from photo to saved entry — typically takes under 10 seconds.